lmorg/murex/GUIDE.control-structures.md

 `if` also supports an anti-alias which will "not" the conditional, effectively reversing the "then" and "else" parameters.
 See `if` (above) for examples.

-## for

-I was a little naughty in creating this builtin as it breaks one of my style guidelines where the first parameter is input as a code block but is actually split into 3 strings via the semi-colon character, `;`, and processed as a code block.

-Usage:

-    for { i=1; i<6; i++ } { echo $i }

-The first parameter is: `{ i=1; i<6; i++ }`, but it is then converted into the following code:

-1. `let i=0` - declare the loop iteration variable
-2. `eval i<0` - if the condition is true then proceed to run the code in the second parameter - `{ echo $i }`
-3. `let i++` - increment the loop iteration variable

-The reason behind breaking my own style guidelines on this function was to create a for loop that was mirrored what the average developer might expect.
-However `foreach` and `while` both follow the usual structure of murex code so if you feel dirty using the above code then you could write it using a `while` loop instead. eg

-    let i=0; while { eval i<6 } { echo $i; let i++ }

-Personally I find that less readable but the option is there if you do want to get religiously idiomatic about the structure of your code.

-## foreach

-(description to follow)

-    fuction_with_listed_output -> foreach: variable { iteration }

-## while
-(description to follow)

-    while: { conditional } { iteration }

 ## try